The Hospitallers on the Way of St. James return from 9 to 14 September in the area surrounding the Monastery of Leça do Balio

 For six days, the space will be transformed into an authentic medieval setting: artisans, merchants, reenactors, and street performers will bring to life the daily routines of the time.
 Visitors will be able to watch historical performances, explore themed markets, taste delicacies inspired by ancestral recipes, and take part in a wide variety of cultural and recreational activities.
 The event has already become an annual tradition, where leisure, culture, and heritage intertwine.

+Throughout the event, access to the interior of the Monastery will be offered under preferential conditions, allowing visitors to discover this site of exceptional historical value.
 By combining historical reenactment, cultural activities, and heritage appreciation, Hospitalários no Caminho de Santiago reaffirms the Monastery of Leça do Balio as a space of living memory and a place of encounter, inviting everyone to embark on this journey into the Middle Ages.